L-Ribbestad/L-Ribbestad/README.md

 # Welcome!👋 Lukas is my name and I'm a Frontend Developer.
 Feel free to check out all my projects.
-I'm currently working on an E-Wallet using React.
+I'm currently learning typescript.

 ## Projects